Proposed business tax targets Seattle’s largest companies

 “It is our large employers who have benefited most from Seattle’s economic boom,” said Councilmember Kirsten Harris-Talley.
 “As a result, big business is best positioned to help relieve some of the pressure created by rapid growth.
 We need a systematic fix to help address the resulting lack of affordable housing and dearth of places for people to go.
 This is a solution that protects the most vulnerable in our city and will help small businesses thrive.”

-Harris-Talley is proposing the new tax along with Councilmember Mike O’Brian.
+Harris-Talley is proposing the new tax along with Councilmember Mike O’Brien.
 They call it the H.O.M.E.S. proposal — Housing, Outreach and Mass-Entry Shelter.

 Mayor Tim Burgess recently gave the council his proposed budget.
 According to O’Brien and Harris-Talley, it doesn’t go far enough to fund programs for the homeless.
 The two council members believe their tax will raise up to $24 million to go toward 24-hour shelters, encampments, and tiny homes.
 They also want to fund outreach, safe zones for people living in their vehicles, and rental assistance for people making less than 30 percent of the area’s median income.